compro-itkmitl/Have-a-good-dream/README.md

  3. Login with Facebook
  4. Fill your cradle's ID
  5. Click the switch to control your cradle
- 6. If the baby cries more than 5 minutes, the cradle will send you a message on your Line app.
+ 6. If the baby cries for more than 5 minutes, the cradle will send a message to your Line ap

 ## Author
  - 60070073 : Passawit Riewthong